-Each Department and Govt. agency involved in Disaster Managment and Mitigation will:
+➤ Each Department and Govt. agency involved in Disaster Managment and Mitigation will :

-Nodal officer for emergency response and will act as the contact person for that ablishment of fail-safe two-way communication with the state, district and other ontrol rooms and within the organization. on communication systems used regularly during LO with more focus on the use of - itomatic repeaters, mobile phones with publicized numbers, VHF radio sets etc. It nembered that SAT phones fail during prolonged emergencies and electric failure if unnot be re-charged. er the overall supervision of the IC / the District Collectors during emergencies.
-Departmental plan incorporated in DMRP 1.
-Agricultui Prevention A generation regarding various plant diseases, alternate cropping practices in te areas, Crop Insurance, provision of credit facilities, proper storage of seeds, etc. a mapping (identification of areas endemic to pest infections, drought, flood, and other hazards , atabase villagewise, crop-wise, irrigation source wise, insurance details, credit etc. onitoring at block level; the distribution and variation in rainfall.
-Prepare the department officers to adopt contingency measures and take up appropriate ion corresponding to the different emerging conditions. onse manuals to be drawn up for advising the farmers for different types of ., rain failure in July or September & development of a dynamic response plan count weekly rainfall patterns. ~ EC materials to advise the farming communities on cropping practices and measures to be undertaken during various disasters. ☐ Improving irrigation facilities, watershed management, soil conservation and other soil, water and fertility mana keeping in mind the local agro climatic conditions and the proneness of the area to specific hazar of alternative crop species and cropping patterns keeping in mind the vulnerability pecific hazards. for pests and crop diseases and encourage early reporting. e promotion of agro service outlets/enterprise for common facilities, seed and agro d crop insurance.
-Iness Activities before disaster seasons ~ update precautionary measures and procedures, especially ascertain that adequate s and other agro inputs are available in areas prone to natural calamities. e proper functioning of rain gauge stations, have stock for immediate replacement on-functioning gadgets/equipments, record on a daily basis rainfall data, evaluate from the average rainfall and match it with the rainfall needs of existing crops to , • • • prediction of droughts.
-Response A 1.
-Management of control activities following crop damage, pest infestation and crop 2 disease to minimize losses.
-2. Collection, laboratory testing and analysis of viruses to ensure their control and eradication.
-3. Pre-positioning of seeds and other agro inputs in strategic points so that stocks are readily available to replace damage caused by natural calamities.
+Designate a Nodal officer for emergency response and will act as the contact person for that Department/agency.
+Ensure establishment of fail-safe two-way communication with the state, district and other Emergency control rooms and within the organization.
+Emphasis on communication systems used regularly during LO with more focus on the use of VHFs with automatic repeaters, mobile phones with publicized numbers, VHF radio sets etc. It should be remembered that SAT phones fail during prolonged emergencies and electric failure if the phones cannot be re-charged. ☐ Work under the overall supervision of the IC / the District Collectors during emergencies.
+Other Departmental plan incorporated in DMRP 1.
+Agriculture Prevention Activities: awareness generation regarding various plant diseases, alternate cropping practices in Disaster-prone areas, Crop Insurance, provision of credit facilities, proper storage of seeds, etc. - Hazard area mapping (identification of areas endemic to pest infections, drought, flood, and other hazards).
+Develop database villagewise, crop-wise, irrigation source wise, insurance details, credit etc. Regular monitoring at block level; the distribution and variation in rainfall.
+Prepare the Farmers and department officers to adopt contingency measures and take up appropriate Course of action corresponding to the different emerging conditions.
+Detail response manuals to be drawn up for advising the farmers for different types of Disasters, e.g., rain failure in July or September & development of a dynamic response plan Taking into account weekly rainfall patterns.
+Develop IEC materials to advise the farming communities on cropping practices and Precautionary measures to be undertaken during various disasters. \Box Improving irrigation facilities, watershed management, soil conservation and other soil, water and fertility management .
+Measures keeping in mind the local agro climatic conditions and the proneness of the area to specific hazards. in Promotion of alternative crop species and cropping patterns keeping in mind the vulnerability Of areas to specific hazards.
+Surveillance for pests and crop diseases and encourage early reporting.
+11. Encourage promotion of agro service outlets/enterprise for common facilities, seed and agro input store and crop insurance.
+0.2 Preparedness Activities before disaster seasons iReview and update precautionary measures and procedures, especially ascertain that adequate stock of seeds and other agro inputs are available in areas prone to natural calamities.
+Review the proper functioning of rain gauge stations, have stock for immediate replacement of broken / non-functioning gadgets/equipments, record on a daily basis rainfall data, evaluate the variation from the average rainfall and match it with the rainfall needs of existing crops to ensure early prediction of droughts.
+Response Activities: 1.
+Management of control activities following crop damage, pest infestation and crop disease to minimize losses.